Jeff Marshall is a board certified specialist in Family Law

 Be one of our countless success stories by contacting us today.
 We will make the process less stressful and time-consuming.
 We understand this is a difficult situation for you, and we are here to advocate on your behalf.

-Issues That May Result in a Contested Divorce
+Common Considerations in a Contested Divorce

 There might be any number of reasons for filing a divorce, but filing a contested divorce means you and your spouse cannot agree on settlement terms at all.
 Typically, contested divorces involve serious disagreements on issues like: